DOAJ/doaj-kit/building-blocks/layout.md

 **With a sidebar** allows for two different types of content blocks using full-width (two-thirds) and halves (thirds) of the remaining space.

-<iframe width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FCLkv5unlaRSU5YABUNqN1v%2FBuilding-blocks%3Fnode-id%3D439%253A52" allowfullscreen></iframe>
+<iframe title="Layout with a sidebar on Figma" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FCLkv5unlaRSU5YABUNqN1v%2FBuilding-blocks%3Fnode-id%3D439%253A52" allowfullscreen></iframe>

 The sidebar area (in red) should be mainly used for in-page navigation.
 It takes up the whole width of the page on smaller viewports (e.g. mobile devices).
 Examples of uses of the sidebar include:
 - a list of filters for the search tool;